miekg/local/README.md

 With *local* enabled any query falling under these zones will get a reply.
 The prevents the query from "escaping" to the internet and putting strain on external infrastructure.

-Most zones are empty, only `localhost.` address (A and AAAA) records a defined and a `1.0.0.127.in-addr.arpa.` reverse record.
+The zones are mostly empty, only `localhost.` address records (A and AAAA) are defined and a `1.0.0.127.in-addr.arpa.` reverse record.

 ## Syntax